 Indian Mutton Curry – Jhatpat Mutton – Goulash Style Mutton Curry & Lord Macaulay

-It is always better if there is a story behind food.
+It is always better if there is a story behind the food.
 It makes things interesting.
-Even more interesting is how humans can suddenly display behavior of utmost astonishment at times unexpected.
+Even more interesting is how humans can suddenly display behaviour of the utmost astonishment at times unexpected.
 A conversation with Jayita Sen Sengupta on the British Lord Macaulay stemmed out.
-It was from a post on my Facebook page which was untrue for most part it seems.
+It was from a post on my Facebook page which was untrue for the most part it seems.

 It seems while he did considerable damage to the indigenous languages, he did not make the speech in the image alongside.